Are you destined to become a radio host? Just before you say no or yes:

 You’ll not just look forward to the end of your on-air shift, so you can rush home or to the country club to pursue more pleasurable activities like a round of golf.

-Are you a big shot, big ego personality, who alienates people you should keep close to you?
+Are you a big shot or a big ego-personality?
+That will alienate people you should keep close to you.

-Make everyone feel great because they are.
+Make everyone feel great because they are part of your success.
 Respect the cleaners, messengers, producers, fellow hosts, listeners…

 Let the station’s mission and vision become your driving force.
 Work for the success of the station, regardless if you’re just there for a short tenure.